BabylonJS/Documentation/content/communityExtensions/Unity/01_ScriptComponents.md

 ### Shadow Map Generator

 The shadow map generator component is for a **Light** only.
 The generator enables dynamically generated shadows depending upon a light.
-This is the main object responsible of generating shadows in the framework.
+This is the main object responsible for generating shadows in the framework.

 ![Shadow Map Component](/img/exporters/unity/shadowmap.jpg)